7 Tips On How To Sleep Better For People With Back Pain

 So how does CBTi work?

-And make it much easier for you to relax in both body and mind and get a good night's sleep.
+Doing this will give you a far more positive attitude towards sleeping and make it much easier for you to relax in both body and mind and get a good night's sleep.

 I’m sure that you now have a good understanding of why a good night’s sleep is so important.